pytorch/serve/kubernetes/kserve/kf_request_json/v2/mnist/README.md

-# TorchServe example with Huggingface bert model
+# TorchServe example with MNIST model

 In this example we will show how to serve [MNIST image classification](https://github.com/pytorch/serve/tree/master/examples/image_classifier/mnist) model locally using kserve.